-Your insurer flagged a Federal Pacific (Stab-Lok), Zinsco, or Sylvania panel on a 4-point or underwriting inspection and is threatening non-renewal or cancellation unless it is replaced.
+Your insurer flagged a Federal Pacific (Stab-Lok), Zinsco, or Sylvania panel on a 4-point or underwriting inspection.
+The letter may request inspection, documentation, replacement, or another underwriting step by a stated date.

 What paperwork matters